-HAVE MADE THEIR MARK AT JOHNSTONS OF ELGIN
+HOW THREE GENERATIONS OF ONE FAMILY HAVE MADE THEIR MARK AT JOHNSTONS OF ELGIN

-Mike initially worked as an apprentice carding engineer and has undertaken a number of other roles over the years, most recently as Maintenance Manager.
+Mike initially worked as an Apprentice Carding Engineer and has undertaken several other roles over the years, most recently as Maintenance Manager.
 Asked what he would do differently if he could have his time again, Mike insists he wouldn’t alter any of it.

 ‘I think if you change anything, then everything else changes too.
 A ripple effect.
 I think the biggest change I have seen at Johnstons has been in personnel.
 There were about 200 employees (in Elgin), and now it's more than 700.’